 Students not passing the Bilingual Education or English as a Second Language (ESL) state assessment by the final semester of this plan must also enroll in and successfully complete this course.

-EDUC 6939 Master's Thesis Research Minimum of two semesters required for a maximum of six hours, with continuous registration until completion.
+Minimum of two semesters required for a maximum of six hours; with continuous registration until completion.